 The birthplace of Lil Nas X’s hit “Old Town Road,” major stars such as Addison Rae and Charli D’Amelio, and the DuoLingo green owl, TikTok is booming and arguably the hottest social media platform.
 More and more DTC brands are leveraging the platform to reach its ripe, active audience and achieve virality.

 The platform promises infinite opportunities.
-In 2021, TikTok got more search traffic than Google, per Cloudflare.
-It has more than one billion monthly active users, and according to eMarketer, “more US marketers now use TikTok than YouTube for influencer marketing.”
+TikTok was the most downloaded app in Q1 2022, and according to eMarketer, “more US marketers now use TikTok than YouTube for influencer marketing.”
+Among Gen Z, TikTok is more popular than Instagram.

 Why is TikTok the best social media platform for emerging, DTC brands?
 It’s free.
 It’s easy to use.
 And, anyone can make a TikTok.
 (We’re even making TikToks, here at Tydo.)

 In January, we surveyed Tydo’s audience and asked what you wanted to see us write about next, and 80% of you said TikTok.
 So, we sat down with JT Barnett—former Vancouver Giants hockey player and now TikTok advisor, creator, and strategist—to answer the most commonly asked questions about the platform and discuss the creator economy.

 As the cofounder of Honey House, an adult TikTok house in Los Angeles and brand that amassed one million followers, JT knows the ins and outs of TikTok.
 His personal TikTok, where he shares best practices, has 249.2K followers, and his agency partners with all-star brands such as Poppi, Whoop, We’re Not Really Strangers, Spotify, and Tonal.

 In our conversation with JT, he shares: